-If your cooking space is a bit on the chilly side add a rug to warm up your toes and relieve pressure on your legs and back.
+If your cooking space is a bit on the chilly side, add a rug to warm up your toes and relieve pressure on your legs and back.
 Choose an outdoor mat made from recycled plastic that can be easily cleaned or look for a rug that can be thrown in the washing machine.
-Attach it to the ground with some anti slip rug gripper to avoid any tripping hazards.
+You can attach it to the ground with some anti-slip rug gripper to avoid any tripping hazards.

 Spend a wet weekend clearing out all the hotel soaps and shampoos and create a bathroom with just the essentials.
-Use clever storage solutions to sort items into groups so it's easier to find them when you need to.
+Use smart storage solutions to sort items into groups, so it is easier to find them when you need to.
 This might require investing in a shelving unit, storage baskets or an organiser that hangs over the door.

-For bedrooms that are limited on floor space, install some wall shelving to display your special treasures or favourite books.
+For bedrooms with limited floor space, install some wall shelving to display your unique treasures or favourite books.
 This adds personality to the bedroom while not taking up any space on the ground.
-This is an easy job to diy using shelving from a hardware store or Ikea.
+This is an easy job to DIY using shelving from a hardware store or Ikea.
 For those not so confident wielding a hammer, ask a handy friend for help.

-A huge amount of heat is lost in winter through windows that are not double-glazed and don't have curtains or blinds covering them.
-Heavy curtains with backing are available ready-made or you can have them custom made to suit your furnishings.
+In winter, a tremendous amount of heat is lost through windows that are not double-glazed and don't have curtains or blinds covering them.
+Heavy curtains with backing are available ready-made, or you can have them custom made to suit your furnishings.
 Check for draughts holding a lit candle near windows and doors.
 If the flame flickers, seal up the source of the breeze.

 If your children are getting a bit restless over the holidays and scribbling on the walls, set aside a space to make it ok.
 Use painter's tape to outline an area on their bedroom wall and paint with blackboard paint.
-Give them some coloured chalk and they'll be out of your hair an off your walls.
+Give them some coloured chalk, and they will be out of your hair and off your walls.

 Get carrot crazy

 Get the kids in the garden to enjoy the winter sunshine and sow some baby carrot seeds.
-They love watching them grow and will eat them by the handful.
-If you are in a very cold area sow carrot seeds into pots filled with good quality potting mix.
+They will love watching them grow and will eat them by the handful.
+If you live in a very cold area, sow carrot seeds into pots filled with good quality potting mix.
 Choose a spot that gets four to six hours of sun a day and water weekly once the seedlings emerge.

-Look at the top and bottom of camellia leaves for signs of leafsuckers like thrips and mites.
+Look at the top and bottom of camellia leaves for signs of leaf suckers like thrips and mites.
 Prune any damage after they have finished flowering and spray with an insecticidal soap followed by a feed of Dynamic Lifter.
-Don't forget to give them a good drink of water after long periods without rain.
+Don't forget to also give them a good drink of water after long periods without rain.

 Entice your dinner guests outside for a nightcap to enjoy the warmth from a toasty fire.
-There are gas or wood or fuelled braziers available that come in steel, cast iron or ceramic.
-If budget and space allow go all out and install an outdoor fireplace.
+There are gas, wood or fuelled braziers available that come in steel, cast iron or ceramic.
+If budget and space allow, go all out and install an outdoor fireplace.
 Check the regulations about fire safety for each state before firing up.
-You'll never be indoors again.
+You will never be indoors again.